Asymptotically Tight Steady-State Queue Length Bounds Implied By Drift Conditions: Notation, System Models and Other Preliminaries

 \subsection{A Useful Result}

-Our heavy-traffic analysis of the above models relies on a result developed by Hajek \cite{haj82} in a more general context, which will be repeatedly used in the rest of the paper.
-In particular, this result is useful in proving state collapse in the sense mentioned in Section~\ref{sec:MethodologyOutline}.
+Our heavy-traffic analysis of the above models uses a result developed by Hajek \cite{haj82} in a more general context.
+In particular, this result will be useful in proving state collapse in the sense mentioned in Section~\ref{sec:MethodologyOutline}.
 We present it below for easy reference.

 \begin{lemma} For an irreducible and aperiodic Markov Chain $\{X[t]\}_{t\geq 0}$ over a countable state space $\cX,$ suppose $Z:\cX\ra \bR_+$ is a nonnegative-valued Lyapunov function.
 We define the drift of $Z$ at $X$ as where $\one(.)$ is the indicator function.
 Thus, $\Delta Z(X)$ is a random variable that measures the amount of change in the value of $Z$ in one step, starting from state $X.$ This drift is assumed to satisfy the following conditions: \begin{enumerate} \item[(C1)] There exists an $\eta>0,$ and a $\kappa<\infty$ such that \beqano \bE[\Delta Z(X) | X[t]=X] \leq - \eta, \textrm{ for all } X\in \cX \textrm{ with } Z(X)\geq \kappa. \eeqano \item[(C2)] There exists a $D < \infty$ such that \beqano \bP\left(|\Delta Z(X)| \leq D\right) = 1, \quad \textrm{ for all } X \in \cX. \eeqano \end{enumerate} Then, there exists a $\theta^\star > 0$ and a $C^\star < \infty$ such that